slam10s/may-madness/docs/2020-21/ncaam/matches/R2_13-16_OKLA_vs_AM.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Texas A&M should win 4 or more singles matches _90%_ of the time.
+- Texas A&M should win 4 or more singles matches *90%* of the time.
-- Oklahoma should win 4 or more singles matches _2%_ of the time.
+- Oklahoma should win 4 or more singles matches *2%* of the time.
-- The winner of the doubles point will decide the match the other _8%_ of the time.
+- The winner of the doubles point should decide the match the other *8%* of the time.
-- If Texas A&M wins the doubles point, their chances of winning the dual improve to _98%_.
+- If Texas A&M wins the doubles point, their chances of winning the dual improve to *98%*.
-- If Oklahoma wins the doubles point, their chances of winning the dual improve to _10%_.
+- If Oklahoma wins the doubles point, their chances of winning the dual improve to *10%*.

 ------